$3,100,000Pressure sore death

 Investigating the Case

-A pressure sore attorney will thoroughly investigate the circumstances surrounding your loved one’s injury.
+A pressure-sore attorney will thoroughly investigate the circumstances surrounding your loved one’s injury.
 This includes reviewing medical records, analyzing the nursing home’s care history, and identifying any instances of neglect or improper treatment.

 Gathering and Preserving Evidence